-Phobias are characterised by intense and irrational fears of an object or situation which poses no real threat and often develop from childhood experiences.
+Phobias are characterised by intense and irrational fears of an object or situation which pose no real threat and often develop from childhood experiences.

 These three, real-life, case studies, illustrate this perfectly: